Human Resources Certification Prep Course

 Learn More

-Towson University’s Human Resources Certification Prep Course is an interactive, engaging course that prepares HR professionals for more senior HR positions.
-Our course is industry neutral, comprehensive, and focuses on the five functional areas of the PHR/SPHR exam — employee and labor relations, business management, talent planning and acquisitions, total rewards, and learning and development.
+Towson University's Human Resources Certification Prep Course is an interactive, engaging course that prepares students for HR related roles, including more senior HR positions.
+This comprehensive course is industry neutral and focuses on the skills needed to prepare for the PHR®, SPHR®, SHRM-CP, and SHRM-SCP® certification exams.

 For more information about exam requirements, visit HRCI.org or SHRM.org.